YYYIKES/DeepMind-12D-Randomizer/README.md

     - Instead this will be set to 255.
   - VCA Highpass Freq (NRPN 40):
     - Reason: To reduce likelihood of silent patches.
-    - Instead these will be set to 0.
+    - Instead the existing value will remain.
   - VCA+VCF Envelope Velocity Sensitivities (NRPN 43, 82):
     - Reason: To maintain playability.
-    - Instead these will be set to 128.
-  - VCA Envelope Depth  (NRPN 42):
-    - Reason: To maintain playability.
-    - Instead this will be set to 255.
+    - Instead the existing value will remain.
   - Pitch bend Up+Down (NPRN 36, 37):
     - Reason: To maintain playability.
     - Instead these will be set to -24, +24.